zeyofu/ReFocus_Code/README.md

 ## Download Training Data
 14k collected training data is uploaded on [Huggingface](https://huggingface.co/datasets/ReFocus/ReFocus_Data).
-Complete raw data can be found in the [Google Drive Link](https://drive.google.com/drive/folders/1Ic2BmpbGQ1pcZ6KabjmP9YxefKDq3TrN?usp=sharing), where the training data is under `chartqa_vcot.zip` and `train_chartQA_*.zip`, with other files being testing data.
+Complete raw data can be found in the [Huggingface Dataset Files](https://huggingface.co/datasets/ReFocus/ReFocus_Data/tree/main), where the training data is under `chartqa_vcot.zip` and `train_chartQA_*.zip`, with other files being testing data.

 # ReFocus Prompting